farnam-jhn/FractalViewer/docs/C++ Implementation.md

 for the second approach we generate exactly one color for each iteration amount

 ### Lerp

 Linear interpolation also known as Lerp is a method in mathematics to make a discrete functions continuous you pick two points and using a formula get the point in between we use this for two colors and we generate a point between R, G, B and Alpha to create a new color for more info : [Lerp Wikipedia page](https://en.wikipedia.org/wiki/Linear_interpolation)

+### Multi-threading

+to make the program faster i used multi-threading multi-threading works by simply splitting image into different parts